anpham6/squared-express/README.md

 NPM plugins have to be installed manually and the transfomer routine is usually custom written.
 There are a few built-in example transformers as part of [squared-functions](https://github.com/anpham6/squared-functions#readme).

-Evaluated functions in configuration files or HTML templates are synchronous.
-Routines that are asynchronous require NPM hosted packages and are treated similarly to a built-in transformer.
+Evaluated functions in configuration files or HTML templates use Promise resolve callbacks.
+Asynchronous functions require NPM hosted packages and are treated similarly to a built-in transformer.

 ```html
 <html>